dragonaire/humdata/README.md

 - [x] add landing page with links to api docs and repo
 - [x] construct endpoints for accessing the data
 - [x] a single data source end to end
-- [ ] a set of lake chad basin data sources end to end (more granular than country level, or historic data)
+- [x] a set of lake chad basin data sources end to end (more granular than country level, or historic data)
-- [ ] set up database and initial schemas (may not be practical)
-- [ ] scripts to load data into database (maynot be practical)

 # Swagger UI
 See the [website](http://127.0.0.1:5000) with interactive API documentation [here](http://127.0.0.1:5000/apidocs/index.html).